“Listening to Marcos made me feel like I was rediscovering Keith Urban. I couldn’t believe it – Marcos was f*cking

 “This album is my attempt at conveying social stigmas that unfortunately still live amongst us today.
 I’ve tried to place a little bit of everyone on the record, so that each and every listener will, in one way or another, be able to see himself reflected in the music.
 It is my personal collection of songs about love, death, and self-reflection.”

-Highly inspired by the music of Colter Wall, Jim Croce, and Townes Van Zandt, the album takes a 180° twist on previous works, to let the stripped-down lyrics do most of the talking, as they become the centerpiece of the record.
+Highly inspired by the music of John Prine, Colter Wall, and Townes Van Zandt, the album takes a 180° twist on previous works, to let the stripped-down lyrics do most of the talking, as they become the centerpiece of the record.

 Apart from music, Cabanas holds a strong affinity for flight and aeronautics – since 2018, he is studying an undergraduate degree in Aerospace Engineering at the Delft University of Technology.